 On Windows you can just click on the executable.
 Follow the instructions in the installer.
 It will create a single domain named domain1.
 You'll use that domain to deploy the example.
 We recommend that you choose 7070 as the main HTTP port to avoid conflicts with a running instance of WildFly (or Apache Tomcat).

 Next, make sure the GLASSFISH_HOME environment variable is set to point to the GlassFish installation.

-Now switch to the example directory again and create a new GlassFish domain for the example.
+Now switch to the GLASSFISH_HOME directory and deploy the example.